Tristan and Iseult: Post-death

-French sources, such as the ones chosen in the English translation by Hilaire Belloc in 1903, state that a bramble briar grows out of Tristan's grave, growing so thickly that it forms a bower and roots itself into Iseult's grave.
+Some French (such as the ones chosen in the English translation by Hilaire Belloc in 1903) and other (such as the early German Tristrant) sources state that a bramble briar grows out of Tristan's grave, growing so thickly that it forms a bower and roots itself into Iseult's grave.
 King Mark tries to have the branches cut three separate times, and each time the branches grow back and intertwine.
-Later versions embellish the story with the briar above Tristan's grave intertwining and a rose tree from Iseult's grave.
-Other variants replace the intertwining trees with hazel and honeysuckle.
+Later French and German versions embellish the story with either briar or grape vine above Tristan's grave intertwining with a rose tree from Iseult's grave.
+In Marie de France's Chevrefoil, the intertwined hazel and honeysuckle is an "amorous metaphor" in a lay that recounts one of their clandestine meetings.

-Later versions state that the lovers had several children, including a son and a daughter named after themselves.
-The children have adventures of their own.
+Later versions state that the lovers had children, including a son and a daughter named after themselves.
+Their children may have adventures of their own, as in the epilogue of the Saga af Tristram ok Isodd.
 In the 14th-century French romance Ysaÿe le Triste (Ysaÿe the Sad), the eponymous hero is the son of Tristan and Iseult.
 He becomes involved with the fairy king Oberon and marries a girl named Martha, who bears him a son named Mark.
-Spanish Tristan el Joven also included Tristan's son, referred to as Tristan of Leonis.
+The 16th-century Spanish Tristan el Joven, also known as I Due Tristani, features Tristan's son known as Tristan the Younger.

-Origins and analogs
+Origins and analogues

 There are several theories about the tale's origins, although historians disagree over which is the most accurate.